 - Oxford Leaders Forum, Saïd Business School, Oxford University (27-28 April 2017).
 Spoke on the EU and geopolitical challenges for the global economy at a leadership event on ‘Leading through Turbulent Change and Global Challenges’ with CEOs, business and political leaders from around the world.

-- UK House of Lords EU Committee, written evidence for the inquiry on “The Role of National Parliaments in the European Union”, September 2013.
-Cited in: HL Paper 151 “The Role of National Parliaments in the European Union”, 9th Report of Session 2013–14 of 24 March 2014.
+- UK House of Lords, EU Select Committee, written evidence for the inquiry on “The Role of National Parliaments in the European Union” (September 2013).
+Cited in: HL Paper 151“The Role of National Parliaments in the European Union”, 9th Report of Session 2013–14of 24 March 2014.
 Published in House of Lords, EU Committee, “The Role of National Parliaments in the European Union – Written Evidence”, pp. 99-105.

 - “The Present and Future Challenges of Parliamentary Diplomacy”, Policy Paper commissioned by the Parliament of South Korea and published in the inaugural issue of their diplomatic magazine, January 2018.